Shop-R1: Rewarding LLMs to Simulate Human Behavior in Online Shopping via Reinforcement Learning: Related Work

 \textbf{Reward design for RL.} Reward design plays a central role in the effectiveness and generalization of RL algorithms, particularly in the context of aligning LLMs with desired behaviors.
-The prominent paradigm is Reinforcement Learning from Human Feedback (RLHF), which has been widely adopted to fine-tune LLMs using reward models trained on human preference data~\cite{ouyang2022training}.
-While RLHF has demonstrated strong alignment capabilities, it is often bottlenecked by the high cost and limited scalability of collecting reliable human annotations~\cite{touvron2023llama}.
-Moreover, reward models themselves can introduce alignment biases and inaccuracies, especially when trained on limited or noisy preference comparisons~\cite{gao2023scaling}.
-To alleviate these limitations, Direct Preference Optimization (DPO)~\cite{rafailov2023direct} proposes a more efficient alternative that directly optimizes model parameters against human preference signals without an explicit reward model.
+The prominent paradigm is Reinforcement Learning from Human Feedback (RLHF), which has been widely adopted to fine-tune LLMs using reward models trained on human preference data~\citep{ouyang2022training}.
+While RLHF has demonstrated strong alignment capabilities, it is often bottlenecked by the high cost and limited scalability of collecting reliable human annotations~\citep{touvron2023llama}.
+Moreover, reward models themselves can introduce alignment biases and inaccuracies, especially when trained on limited or noisy preference comparisons~\citep{gao2023scaling}.
+To alleviate these limitations, Direct Preference Optimization (DPO)~\citep{rafailov2023direct} proposes a more efficient alternative that directly optimizes model parameters against human preference signals without an explicit reward model.
 Though computationally lighter, DPO and its variants still depend on the availability and quality of human-generated or approximated preference data, which can be inconsistent across tasks and domains.
-A complementary direction has emerged through Reinforcement Learning with Verifiable Rewards (RLVR), particularly suited for domains with deterministic correctness criteria such as code generation and mathematical reasoning~\cite{guo2025deepseek,su2025crossing}.
+A complementary direction has emerged through Reinforcement Learning with Verifiable Rewards (RLVR), particularly suited for domains with deterministic correctness criteria such as code generation and mathematical reasoning~\citep{guo2025deepseek,su2025crossing}.
 RLVR frameworks employ rule-based verifiers to automatically compute reward signals based on strict correctness (e.g., exact string matching or functional equivalence) bypassing the need for human feedback.
-This shift toward automated objective reward functions has enabled the training of highly capable models such as DeepSeek-R1~\cite{guo2025deepseek} and inspired new policy optimization methods such as GRPO~\cite{shao2024deepseekmath} and its recent extensions~\cite{yu2025dapo,liu2025understanding}.
+This shift toward automated objective reward functions has enabled the training of highly capable models such as DeepSeek-R1~\citep{guo2025deepseek} and inspired new policy optimization methods such as GRPO~\citep{shao2024deepseekmath} and its recent extensions~\citep{yu2025dapo,liu2025understanding}.
 Despite these advances, reward design remains a fundamental challenge in RL for human behaviors.
-RLHF offers flexibility for modeling subjective tasks, but often suffers from scalability and reliability issues \cite{alsagheer2025governance,lee2023rlaif,casper2023open,moskovitz2023confronting}.
-In contrast, RLVR provides high precision by relying on clearly defined evaluation criteria, but is limited to tasks where such criteria exist \cite{su2025crossing,mroueh2025reinforcement,wen2025reinforcement}.
+RLHF offers flexibility for modeling subjective tasks, but often suffers from scalability and reliability issues \citep{alsagheer2025governance,lee2023rlaif,casper2023open,moskovitz2023confronting}.
+In contrast, RLVR provides high precision by relying on clearly defined evaluation criteria, but is limited to tasks where such criteria exist \citep{su2025crossing,mroueh2025reinforcement,wen2025reinforcement,lu2025webservbrowserserverenvironmentefficient}.
 To address the unique challenges of simulating human online shopping behavior, we propose a hybrid reward framework specifically tailored to this domain.
+For rationale generation, the framework leverages internal model signals to compensate for the absence of ground-truth rationales in natural settings.
+For action prediction, it adopts a hierarchical reward structure with difficulty-aware scaling, which mitigates reward hacking and alleviates the inefficiency caused by prolonged zero-reward feedback.